hpcloud/hpcloud-kubesetup/README.md

 			192.168.1.142   kubernetes.io/hostname=192.168.1.142   Ready

 8. After verifying all the nodes are there, you are ready to rock and roll.
-The next step would be to deploy a [sample application](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/examples/guestbook/README.md
+The next step will be to deploy a [sample application](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/examples/guestbook/README.md
-) to the cluster.
+) to your Kubernetes cluster!

 Happy containerizing!